teju81/ROS2_Essentials/README.md

 #### 3.1.2 Subscriber

 Below is the code for a minimal subscriber.
+Note the ``#include "rclcpp/rclcpp.hpp"`` and ``#include "std_msgs/msg/string.hpp"`` dependencies being added at the beginning of the program.
+These dependencies will need to be added to the ``package.xml`` file as build dependencies and executable dependencies (look at the ``package.xml`` file here and compare and contrast it with the barebones ``package.xml`` shown earlier in this tutorial).

 ```c++
 #include <memory>